Shopppro/Shopppro/README.md

 # Shopppro
-Shopppro's vision: an open-source ecommerce framework
+Shopppro's vision is to be an open-source ecommerce framework